Your pet is missing. First things first - don't panic. You need to keep calm so that you are able to do whatever is necessary to locate your pet.

-4. Get the word out.
+4. Notify everyone!
 The more people who know your pet is lost the greater the chances that someone will be on the lookout for your pet and bring them back home safely.

 Here are some ways you can notify the public about your lost pet:

-- Make posters.
+- SPREAD POSTERS.
 Keep it simple: “LOST DOG/CAT!” - at the top - large, easy to read, (from a moving vehicle) bold letters and post them around the neighborhood.
 Print it in color if you can.
 Include the following: